EOCOnline/eoconline.github.io/content/english/insights/2024/whyHugo.md

 ---
-title: "Why we choose Hugo to build our website"
+title: "Why our website is built with Hugo"
 meta_title: ""
 description: "Why we chose Hugo for our website"
 date: 2024-06-24T05:00:00Z